Last Update: 5/15/23

 Do Warning Signs Provide 100% Blanket Protection for the Business and/or Property Owner from Legal Liability?

-Investigation of the case should focus upon what the scene was like at the time of the accident.
-Photos taken from cell phones, statements from witnesses made close in time to the event, incident reports prepared by the business owner, testimony of paramedics, statements made to medical professionals (this issue can be critical and is an excellent reason why a victim should talk with a lawyer after a slip and fall – even if the victim tries to settle the case on their own), and video surveillance (which stores do not like to share) are extremely important in proving a plaintiff’s case in a wet floor slip and fall accident.
+Investigation of the case should focus on what the scene was like at the time of the accident.
+Photos taken from cell phones, statements from witnesses made close in time to the event, incident reports prepared by the business owner, the testimony of paramedics, and statements made to medical professionals (this issue can be critical and is an excellent reason why a victim should talk with a lawyer after a slip and fall – even if the victim tries to settle the case on their own), and video surveillance (which stores do not like to share) are extremely important in proving a plaintiff’s case in a wet floor slip and fall accident.